|

 To qualify for the state or federally-funded Kin-GAP, a child must have:

-• Been removed from the parental home under a voluntary placement agreement or as the result of a judicial determination to the effect that continuation in the home would be contrary to the welfare of the child and, has been adjudged a dependent child of the juvenile court or, effective October 1, 2006, a ward of the juvenile court.
+- Been removed from the parental home under a voluntary placement agreement or as the result of a judicial determination to the effect that continuation in the house would be contrary to the welfare of the child and has been adjudged a dependent child of the juvenile court or, effective October 1, 2006, a ward of the juvenile court.

-• For State Kin-GAP, if the guardian fails to negotiate a written binding agreement prior to the establishment of the guardianship and the child still meets all other eligibility criteria, the child is only eligible for state funded Kin-GAP,
+- For State Kin-GAP, if the guardian fails to negotiate a written binding agreement before the establishment of the guardianship and the child still meets all other eligibility criteria, the child is only eligible for state-funded Kin-GAP,

-• When dependency is left open by court order and the child meets all other eligibility criteria when dependency is dismissed, the child may be eligible for Kin-GAP, and
+- When the dependency is left open by court order, and the child meets all other eligibility criteria when the dependency is dismissed, the child may be eligible for Kin-GAP, and

-• Guardianship established by the juvenile court with “fictive” relative of a federally eligible dependent or ward on or after May 19, 2014, are eligible to enter the federal Kin-GAP Program assuming all other eligibility conditions are met.
-Including the execution of the Negotiated Agreement (the signing of the SOC 369 and SOC 369A) prior to the establishment of guardianship.
+- Guardianship established by the juvenile court with “fictive” relative of a federally eligible dependent or ward on or after May 19, 2014, are eligible to enter the federal Kin-GAP Program assuming all other eligibility conditions are met.
+Including the execution of the Negotiated Agreement (the signing of the SOC 369 and SOC 369A) before the establishment of guardianship.

-• Support may include any type of financial contributions, such as: maintaining a room for the youth; covering the costs for clothing, personal incidentals, tuition, or therapy; or, paying for other expenses related to the child’s care.
+- Support may include any type of financial contribution, such as maintaining a room for the youth, covering the costs for clothing, personal incidentals, tuition, or therapy, or paying for other expenses related to the child’s care.

-• The agency may continue payments if the youth is a NMFD and moves to attend post-secondary school or otherwise lives independently of the guardian, as long as the guardian continues to provide support to the child.
+- The agency may continue payments if the youth is an NMFD and moves to attend post-secondary school or otherwise lives independently of the guardian as long as the guardian continues to provide support to the child.

 The Kin-GAP program is subject to CalWORKs requirements with the following exceptions: